k3a/SpeakEvents/README.md

  - https://github.com/rpetrich/iphoneheaders
  - https://github.com/rpetrich/theos

-In order to complile it, install Xcode and set the correct theos symlink to your theos installation (or put theos to /theos and keep my simplink) and run 'make package' command.
+In order to complile it, install Xcode and set the correct theos symlink to your theos installation (or put theos to /theos and keep my simlink) and run 'make package' command.

 There is also 'make test' makefile rule but it won't work without modifying theos.
 I used it to automate package creation, installing the packge on the device and respringing the device.
 This is not needed though as you can install the package standard theos way or via 'dpkg -i path to deb' on the device.